lbryio/lbry.com/posts/news/58-reweighting-wait-list.md

 So if you’re still champing at the bit, then hang tight!

-Remember – you can potentially jump the waiting list (and earn 1,000 LBC) if you are a content creator interested in uploading quality digital media to LBRY.
+Remember – you can potentially jump the waiting list (and earn $1,000 in LBC) if you are a content creator interested in uploading quality digital media to LBRY.
 [Learn more about this opportunity here](https://lbry.io/publish).